Broad bean chocolate spot

 Timing Following cool, humid periods, beginning in late winter and spring

 What is chocolate spot?

-No other beans including runner and French beans are affected, although common vetch and agricultural field beans sometimes used as green manures can be infected.
+No other garden bean crops (such as runner and French beans) are affected, although common vetch and agricultural field beans sometimes used as green manures can be infected.

 You may see the following symptoms: